« Vacuum Oil Coy Siding Hatherley Station »

 In March 1961 electrified sidings were provided to the depot, with two sidings being parallel to the main line, leading to another siding inside the depot.
 L class electric locomotives supplied coal from the newly electrified Gippsland line.
 This traffic continued until the early 1970s, when the coal fired power plants at Newport closed.

 The siding itself was not abolished until September 1993, with the Standard Gauge line built alongside by 1995.
 Some older style stanchions are still visible alongside the line.
-The site of the coal dump became a gold course and parkland, with a small section at the north-east developed by the Housing Commission, and the south-east turned over to the local miniature railway club.
+The site of the coal dump became a golf course and parkland, with a small section at the north-east developed by the Housing Commission, and the south-east turned over to the local miniature railway club.

 Events